Holacracy: Origins

-The term is found printed for the first time in the adjectival form holocratic in a book from the Collège de 'Pataphysique in May 1957.
+The term is found in print for the first time in the adjectival form holocratic in a book from the Collège de 'Pataphysique published in May 1957.

-The Holacracy system was developed at Ternary Software in Exton, Pennsylvania.
-Ternary founder Brian Robertson distilled the company's best practices into an organizational system that became known as Holacracy in 2007.
-Robertson later developed the "Holacracy Constitution" which lays out the core principles and practices of the system.
-In 2011, he released a Manifesto 16 of Holacracy which was later developed in June 2015, as the book Holacracy: The New Management System for a Rapidly Changing World, that details and explains his practices.
-He claims that it resembles Scaled Agile Framework, Sociocracy and Nexus.
-Robertson claims that the term holacracy is derived from the term holarchy; the latter was coined by Arthur Koestler in his 1967 book The Ghost in the Machine.
+Holacracy was developed at Ternary Software in Exton, Pennsylvania.
+Ternary founder Brian Robertson distilled the company's internal practices into an organizational system that became known as Holacracy in 2007.
+Robertson later developed the “Holacracy Constitution”, which sets out the core principles and practices of the system.
+In 2011, he released a document titled Manifesto 16 of Holacracy, which he later expanded, in June 2015, into the book Holacracy: The New Management System for a Rapidly Changing World, detailing and explaining these practices.
+He has stated that Holacracy bears similarities to the Scaled Agile Framework, sociocracy and Nexus.
+Robertson has also indicated that the term holacracy is derived from the term holarchy, coined by Arthur Koestler in his 1967 book The Ghost in the Machine.

-Koestler wrote that a holarchy is composed of holons (Greek: ὅλον, holon neuter form of ὅλος, holos "whole") or units that are autonomous and self-reliant, but also dependent on the greater whole of which they are part.
-Thus a holarchy is a hierarchy of self-regulating holons that function both as autonomous wholes and as dependent parts.
+Koestler wrote that a holarchy is composed of holons (Greek: ὅλον, holon, neuter form of ὅλος, holos, “whole”), or units that are autonomous and self-reliant but also dependent on the greater whole of which they are part.
+Thus, a holarchy is a hierarchy of self-regulating holons that function both as autonomous wholes and as dependent parts.

 Influences and comparable systems

-Holacracy, which is an alternative to command-and-control, is one of several systems of flat organization.
+Holacracy, which is an alternative to command-and-control management, is one of several systems of flat organization.
 It has been compared to sociocracy, a system of governance developed in the second half of the 20th century.

+In 2016, the consulting firm Findasense, founded by Rafael Tamames, announced that it had implemented Holacracy as its management system, describing itself as the first Spanish-speaking multinational to do so.